KRIISHSHARMA/FAPI/README.md

 ![vxFd9sV](https://github.com/KRIISHSHARMA/FAPI/assets/86760658/90cd4860-e19b-4026-b7ec-585d3833eab8)

+ - For SFN/SL Synchronization, the initialization procedure is completed when the PHY sends the L2/L3 software a SLOT.indication message.
+- For Delay Management with Timestamps, the initialization procedure is completed when the PHY sends the L2/L3 software a START.response message.
+- For Delay Management without Timestamps, the initialization procedure is completed when the PHY sends the L2/L3 software a TIMING.indication message.

 # 2.1.1.1 PARAM message exchange procedure
 - Its purpose is to allow the L2/L3 software to collect info about the PHY configuration an current state. (only in IDLE and CONFIGURED state)
 - PHY returns the following info (PARAM.response) according to its current state